 Additional Resources for Learning SQ3R

 Looking for additional resources for learning how to apply SQ3R?

 This video explains another SQ3R method example in more detail (with transcripts).

 Additional resources for SQ3R can be found in this student booklet to help guide your first time using the method.
 The booklet also provides you with some worksheets to summarize your readings.
 For additional tips on annotating main concepts and ideas using SQ3R, check out this resource from the Khan Academy.

 The most important thing to remember is that you need to engage with your readings.
 Rephrasing difficult concepts or topics into your own words can be useful in optimizing your understanding of the material.
 Always review and recite what you’ve read before moving on.
 In using SQ3R, you’ll have a better understanding of what you’ve learned and how to apply it in upcoming exams.

-Did you like this post?
-Then check out our other study tips here.
 We go over other topics around reading strategies as well: